-Figure 1 and 6 show some typical facial actions driven by music features, generated by MusicFace system taken from our simple test music score (Figure 6b), from the multimedia piece "Concerto for Virtual Strings and Faces" (Figure 1 and 6a) and from the art installation piece "insideOut" (Figure 6b).
-MusicFace has been used in several art animation based projects including Vancouver's NewForms Festival and in New York City's A.I.R.
+Figure 5 shows some typical facia l actions driven by music features, generated by MusicFace system taken from the multimedia piece 'Concerto for Virtual Strings and Faces''.
+MusicFace has been used in several art animation based projects including Vancouver's NewForms Festival in the piece described above and in New York City's A.I.R.
 Gallery in a piece called "insideOut" which was displayed on a 6 foot projected globe.
 In both cases a simple rule set was created by the artist.
-All animation was generated by the MusicFace system via the music in MIDI format and a rule set.
-A subset of rules discussed in this paper were used, but were musically associated with beat, volume, note length, melody and tonality.
+All animation was generated by the MusicFace system via the music in MIDI format and a rule set A subset of rules discussed in this paper were used, but were musically associated with beat, volume, note length, melody and tonality.
 One rule created by the artist had the face close it's eyes and lean back contemplatively for a length of time when the score's note pitches were higher than average for a short sustained sequence and were generally harmonic.
 This rule would fire whenever this musical condition occurred additively with other rules creating a very natural mapping from music to face animation.